Education Team

-Our educators have B.S., M.Sc., or Ph.D. degrees in wildlife biology or a related field making them knowledgeable about the fundamentals of scientific fields.
+Our educators have B.S. or M.Sc. degrees in wildlife biology or a related field, making them knowledgeable about the fundamentals of scientific fields.
 In addition, they are well-versed in contemporary issues related to wildlife biology, wildlife and range management, and natural resource conservation.
-Often they are students in the Welder Wildlife Foundation graduate fellowship program.
 We love what we do, and we do it with passion.
-For more information on our education programs please contact one of our educators.
-We look forward to working with you.
+For more information on our education programs, please contact one of our educators.

 Manager of Education, Outreach, and Curation

 Angie is our Manager of Education, Outreach, and Curation.
-A native South Texan, she is from Kingsville, Texas where she attended Texas A&M University-Kingsville and completed a Bachelor of Science degree in Range and Wildlife Management and minored in Biology.
+A native South Texan, she is from Kingsville, Texas, where she attended Texas A&M University-Kingsville and completed a Bachelor of Science in Range and Wildlife Management and minored in Biology.
 She served as the Conservation Educator for the Welder Foundation from 2014 to 2015.
-Upon completion of her internship with the Foundation, she returned to Texas A&M University- Kingsville for her Master of Science degree in Range and Wildlife Management; she graduated in December 2018.
+Upon completing her internship with the Foundation, she returned to Texas A&M University- Kingsville for her Master of Science in Range and Wildlife Management; she graduated in December 2018.
 Her Master’s thesis evaluated the effectiveness of the Welder Wildlife Foundation’s Rangeland Curriculum.
-Angie is in charge of developing, organizing, and conducting the Foundation’s Outreach and Education Program, and coordination of our Volunteer Program.
+Angie is in charge of developing, organizing, and conducting the Foundation’s Outreach and Education Programs.
 She thoroughly enjoys sharing her love for conservation and stewardship through education with people of all ages.
+Some of her hobbies include birding, camping, reading, and listening to music.

 Email me: tzamora@welderwildlife.org